teacurran/WireTuner/docs/reference/tools/direct_selection_tool.md

 **Behavior:**
 - Anchor position updates in real-time
 - Handle vectors (handleIn/handleOut) remain unchanged relative to anchor
-- Grid snapping applies when Shift is held (default: 10px grid)
+- **Magnetic grid snapping** applies when Shift is held (only snaps within 8px threshold)
+- **Hysteresis** prevents jitter when near snap boundary
+- **Inertia** adds smooth momentum on drag completion (velocity-based)
 - Emits `ModifyAnchorEvent` sequences sampled at 50ms intervals
+- Drag operation wrapped in automatic undo group

 **Example Use Case:**
 Adjusting the corner point of a rectangle shape to align with a grid.
+The magnetic snapping only activates when you drag close to a grid intersection, and inertia adds a natural "coast" when you release.

 ---